vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 ```

-Okay now we have a new page, but we want to be able to route to it at "/restautant"
+Okay now we have a new page, but we want to be able to route to it at `"/restautant"`
 Well in order for us to do so we need to define a router file and tell the app to do so

-Create a new folder called "router" and then
+Create a new folder called `"router"` and then
-create a file inside that folder called index.js.
+create a file inside that folder called `index.js`.
 Then paste in this code

 ```js
 import Vue from "vue";